samoht/mirage-seal/README.md

 $ xl create seal.xl -c
 ```

-If `--ip-address` is not specified, the unikernel will use DHCP to
+If `--ip` is not specified, the unikernel will use DHCP to
 acquire an IP address on boot.

 ### Test